kartikcoder18/django-ci-cd/README.md

 Branch Specifier: */main

-Save the Jenkins Project:
+Save the Pipeline Project:

 Click Save to create the Jenkins project.

-🚀 Step 8: Trigger Build and Monitor Logs
+Step 8: Trigger Build and Monitor Logs
-Trigger the Build:
+Trigger Build:

 Go to your Jenkins pipeline project and click Build Now.

 Monitor Console Output:

 Click on the build number (e.g., #1) to view the logs and monitor the deployment process.

-🌐 Step 9: Access the Application
+Step 9: Access the Application
 Once the build is complete and Jenkins has deployed your application, you can access the Django Notes application via your EC2 instance’s public IP at:

-plaintext
-Copy
-Edit
 http://<your-ec2-public-ip>:8000

+🎯 Conclusion
+This project successfully:

+Automates the deployment of Django applications using Docker and Jenkins.

+Improves CI/CD workflows by automating the build, test, and deployment pipeline.

+Enhances skills in Jenkins, Docker, and Django CI/CD automation.